Her Story

 Kindness is at the center of everything I do.

-In academia, we often measure success by ideas, papers, and results.
-But behind every idea is a person with their own struggles, hopes, and dreams.
+In academia, we often measure success through ideas, papers, and results.
+But every idea comes from a person—someone with their own stories, ambitions, and hopes.

-As a professor, I try to see my students not just for what they produce, but for who they are.
-Because sometimes, what people need most is not pressure, but belief; not evaluation, but encouragement; not doubt, but hope.
+As a professor, I try to see my students not only for what they produce, but for who they are becoming.
+Because at different moments, what people need most is belief—someone who sees their potential, especially when they are uncertain themselves.